MitchBradley/WebUI-tablet-extension/README.md

 * A GCode visualizer and file content display helps with job setup, letting you confirm that the job is the one you want, with the tool in the right position.

 It is intended for use with CNC controllers that are compatible with GRBL.
 Most of the testing is done with [FluidNC](https://github.com/bdring/FluidNC).
 It lacks many capabilities that are commonly needed for 3D printing.

+In addition to its use as a plugin for ESP3D-WebUI version 3, the code in this repository can also be used to implement the tablet UI functionality within ESP3D-WebUI version 2.
+Version 2 cannot load plugin extensions, so the code must be compiled into the v2 index.html.gz file.

 ## Installation